ValveSoftware/source-sdk-2013/.github/ISSUE_TEMPLATE/bug-report---visuals-graphics.md

 ### Expected behavior
 A clear and concise description of what you expected to happen.

+### Media
+Any related screenshots, videos, etc. which show the bug.

 ---

 ### Additional context
-Add any other context about the problem here.
+(Optional) Add any other context about the problem here.